 The board and the auditor hold at least one meeting annually where the President and CEO and other Group executives are not present.
 The audit committee evaluates the external auditor’s independence and has established guidelines for use of the external auditor for consultancy purposes.

 As part of the ordinary audit, the auditor presents an audit plan to the audit committee.
 The auditor reports in writing to Statkraft's audit committee concerning the company's internal control, applied accounting principles, significant estimates in the accounts and any disagreements between the auditor and the administration.
-The board of directors are briefed on the highlights of the auditor's reporting.
+The Board of Directors is briefed on the highlights of the auditor's reporting.